Properties of Alkenes in Organic Chemistry

 CH2=CH2 + 3O2 → 2CO2 + 2H2O + ΔH

-Addition of halogens to alkenes
+Addition Reaction of Halogen to Alkenes

 Alkenes react with chlorine or bromine to form addition products.

 Halogen addition can take place either by a heterolytic (polar bonding) or a free-radical mechanism.
 Halogen addition radially occurs in solution, in the absence of light or peroxides (hydrogen peroxide) which catalyzed by inorganic halides.
 Aluminum chloride or by polar surfaces use as a catalyst.
 These facts lead to the conclusion that reaction occurs by a polar mechanism.

 CH2=CH2 + HBr → CH3⎯CH2Br

 The conditions for the addition are similar to those for halogens, only the addition of hydrogen fluoride occurs under pressure.
 In the case of unsymmetrical alkenes like propylene, possible for the addition of the halogen acid on propylene to take place in two different ways, propylene might add on hydrogen iodide to form propyl iodide or isopropyl iodide.

-CH3-CH=CH2 + HI → CH3-CH(H)- CH2(I)
+CH3-CH=CH2 + HI → CH3-CH2– CH2I

-CH3-CH=CH2 + HI → CH3-CH(I)-CH2(H)
+CH3-CH=CH2 + HI → CH3-CHI-CH2H

 The negative part of the addendum adds on to the carbon atom that is joined to the less number of hydrogen atoms.
 Thus according to Markovnikov rule, when propene reacts with halogen acid it forms isopropyl halide.

 Markovnikov’s rule is empirical but may be explained theoretically on the basis that the addition occurs by a polar mechanism.
 The addition of halogen acid is an electrophilic reaction thus the proton adding fast, followed by halide ion.
 Also, the addition predominantly in trans position and this may explain in terms of the formation of a bridge carbonium ion.

 Many organic compounds including alkenes or olefins contain one double bond that exists in the two forms which differ in most of their physical properties and chemical reaction.
 Vant Hoff suggested, if we assume there is no free rotation about a double bond, two structural arrangements are possible for this molecule.